Foley Hoag Foundation

 Using fees awarded to the firm for its victory in the landmark case, the partners of Foley Hoag in 1980 established The Foley Hoag Foundation.
 Originally focused on improving race relations among youth in Greater Boston, the Foundation’s mission is now broadened to support programs addressing inequality in its various forms, including but not limited to racial, ethnic or gender disparities.

-Grants are awarded to organizations working to improve the racial climate by addressing diversity and racism in its many forms.
+Grants are awarded to organizations working to improve the social climate by addressing inequality in its many forms.
 Supported programs include art/cultural activities, youth leadership/recreational programs, and assistance with advocacy.
 The Foundation is professionally managed with independent trustees, but lawyers and others at Foley Hoag play an active role in reviewing grant proposals and recommending grantees to the Foundation’s trustees.

 For more information or guidelines, please click here.